vyfor/cord.nvim/.github/wiki/Troubleshooting.md

 ## 🎛️ No Buttons in Rich Presence

-You might not be seeing buttons in your own Rich Presence.
-This is due to a client-sided bug on the app.

-But there is actually a way to see them, join a voice channel and hover over your name.
-Buttons should show up in the tooltip.
+Client-sided bug.
+Join any voice channel and hover over your name.

 ## ⏱️ Rich Presence Timer Stuck at 00:00

-This usually means your system clock is off.
+Your system clock might be off.
 Sync your clock with NTP.

 ## 🔒 EACCES: Permission Denied